Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to evaluate the effectiveness of the proposed framework.
-In particular, we aim to answer the following research questions: \begin{itemize}[leftmargin=*] \item(\textbf{RQ1}) How does the proposed FairWS perform in terms of both classification accuracy and fairness? \item (\textbf{RQ2}) How accurate is the proposed framework in estimating sensitive attributes? \item (\textbf{RQ3}) How does the quality of sensitive attributes affect the performance of FairWS? \end{itemize}
+In this section, we conduct extensive experiments to evaluate the effectiveness of the proposed FairWS.
+Specifically, we aim to answer the following research questions: \begin{itemize}[leftmargin=*] \item(\textbf{RQ1}) How does the proposed FairWS perform in terms of both classification accuracy and fairness? \item (\textbf{RQ2}) Can the proposed framework give accurate estimated sensitive attributes for achieving fairness? \item (\textbf{RQ3}) How does the quality of sensitive attributes affect the performance of the proposed FairWS? \end{itemize}